rsusik/mag/README.md

 **Note:** Please note that you can replace *pattern_loc*, *set_loc* and *alg_loc* variables in the file.

-**Note:** The script will download any from Pizza&Chilli Corpus from english, proteins, sources, xml.dblp, dna of size 50MB, 100MB and 200MB.
+**Note:** The script (if possible) will automaticaly download datasets from Pizza&Chilli Corpus (english, proteins, sources, xml.dblp, dna of size 50MB, 100MB and 200MB).

 Following parameters are supported by `mag_test.py`:
 ```